 An attribute is the smallest unit in the IRMA system.
 It is a small piece of information like a telephone number or birth date that can be independently disclosed.

 A credential is a bundle of attributes with a fixed structure and a cryptographic signature to verify its authenticity.
 During disclosure, the whole credential is disclosed but non-disclosed attributes are cryptographically blacked out without invalidating the signature.
 This is one of the key benefits of the IRMA system.
-The structure of credentials is described in a scheme manager.
+The structure of credentials is described in a scheme.

 You could compare a credential to a class instance in object oriented programming or to a struct instance in C. Its member variables would then be the credential's attributes.
-The structure of the credential described in the scheme manager would then be the class or struct definition.
+The structure of the credential described in the scheme would then be the class or struct definition.

 An issuer is an organization that gives out credentials (containing attributes) after some form of verification.
 The Privacy by Design Foundation issues a few basic credentials but it is expected other organizations will issue their own credentials soon.